Hacktix/GBEDG/timers/index.md

 3) The bit taken from the DIV counter is ANDed with the Timer Enable bit.
 The result of this operation will be referred to as the "AND Result".

-The GameBoy searches for a "falling edge" on the AND Result, meaning that it's looking for the value to be `1` in the last cycle, and `0` in the current one.
+The Gameboy searches for a "falling edge" on the AND Result, meaning that it's looking for the value to be `1` in the last cycle, and `0` in the current one.
 Only if this is the case, the TIMA register is incremented.

 ### An Example